fmbot-discord/docs/docs/commands/tracks.md

 ### .unlove (`.ul`)

-Removes the track you're currently listening to or searching for from your last.fm loved tracks.
+Removes current track or the one you're searching for from your Last.fm loved tracks.

 !!! note "Examples"
     `.ul`